omundy/learn-git-milestones/README.md

+## Git Workflows

 ### In Github Desktop
 You should be able to perform a basic Git workflow...

-- [ ] In Github Desktop clone your repo
+- [ ] In Github Desktop clone a repo
-  - [ ] Clone your fork of this repository: File > Clone Repository... and choose it.
+  - [ ] Clone your fork of this repository: File > Clone Repository... and choose it from the list
   - [ ] Open the repo in Atom: Repository > Open in Atom
-  - [ ] Edit the README file and add your *second* favorite emoji here:
+  - [ ] In Atom, edit the README file and add your *second* favorite emoji here: **??**
-  - [ ] Commit changes to the README file directly to the master branch with the message "commit #2"
+  - [ ] Commit changes to the README file directly to the master branch with the message `commit #2`
 - [ ] Push your edits to remote and confirm them on Github.com
   - [ ] Click Push origin to push your changes back to remote repo
   - [ ] Choose Repository > View on Github to see the changes to the README file were pushed
   - [ ] Click on the README file and then click on History to see the history of this file
 - [ ] Create a new branch, add a new file, and create a pull request
-  - [ ] Back in Github Desktop, create a new branch by clicking on Branch > New Branch.
+  - [ ] In Github Desktop, create a new branch by clicking on Branch > New Branch.
 Type `my-new-branch` and click Create Branch
-  - [ ] In Atom, create a new file in Atom called `hello.txt`, add some text, and save it.
+  - [ ] In Atom, create a new file called `hello.txt`, add some text, and save it.
     - [ ] Click the small Git button at the bottom right to display the Git panel.
     - [ ] Click on your file in Unstaged changes and confirm your changes match what you see in Github Desktop.
-  - [ ] Back in Github Desktop, commit your changes to `my-new-branch` with the message "commit #3"
+  - [ ] In Github Desktop, commit your changes to `my-new-branch` with the message `commit #3`
   - [ ] Choose Branch > Create Pull Request.
 This will open Github.com.
 Confirm the edits you made.
     - [ ] Click Create Pull Request
     - [ ] On the next page click Merge Pull Request
   - [ ] Back in Github Desktop pull the changes.
-You master branch should now show the edits from `my-new-branch`
+Your master branch should now show the edits from `my-new-branch`